buildpacks/docs/content/docs/_index.md

 ## Tutorials

 * [An App’s Brief Journey from Source to Image](/docs/app-journey/) - An easy-to-follow introduction to Cloud Native Buildpacks using `pack`, a command line tool for Cloud Native Buildpacks.
-* [How to write a basic buildpack](/docs/for-buildpack-authors/tutorials/basic-buildpack) - A tutorial walking through the creation of a simple Ruby buildpack.
+* [How to write a basic buildpack](/docs/for-buildpack-authors/tutorials/basic-buildpack) - A tutorial walking through the creation of an example NodeJS buildpack.

 ---